How To Recognize Summer Depression And What You Can Do To Manage It

 What Is Summer Depression?

 Summer depression is a form of depression that occurs specifically during the late spring and summer months.
 It's considered to be a form of seasonal affective disorder (SAD) – often referred to as "reverse seasonal affective disorder."
 In the United States, it's estimated that 4 to 6% of Americans experience SAD.
-The majority of American adults experience SAD during the winter months, yet only 10% experience summer depression, often referred to as "reverse seasonal affective disorder."
+The majority of American adults with SAD experience symptoms in the winter, with only 10% of those affected experiencing summertime SAD.

-Summer depression doesn't occur randomly.
+Summer depression, just like holiday depression, doesn't occur randomly.
 It's believed that it returns at the same time each year, creating an observable pattern, which both the patient and caregiver can identify.